ErikSorensen26/VirtualRouter/docs/policy/STYLE.md

 Do not sweep the codebase to reformat.
 Bring a block to standard when you are already editing that entity for another reason.
-The exceptions worth fixing on sight are the two failure modes above: blocks over 40 lines, and `@brief` lines that only restate the identifier.
+The exceptions worth fixing on sight are the two failure modes above: a block that has grown past what a reasonable reference entry needs, and `@brief` lines that only restate the identifier.

 ---